 And when do you give up on the humanity?

-And I think that this isn't a great deal, but at the same time, easy for you and me to say that based on, you know, it's so everyone knows one of the hostages in Israel.
+And I think that this isn't a great deal, but at the same time, easy for you and me to say that based on, you know, so everyone knows one of the hostages in Israel.

 It's a small country.